ds-peer-consulting/fa21-intro-to-python-workshop/README.md

 ## Workshop Goal(s):
 Set up a repository structure to encourage a consistent standard for workshop creation.
+Update this to be the same as the goals in the notebook.

 ## For UC Berkeley Students: [Datahub Link]()